MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

     1. Select **Save**.

-    (need new image of finshed goal prior to Save)
         ![Graphical user interface, application Description automatically generated](./Images/Lab05/L05_image028.png)

 1. The new goal should be visible in the list of goals for the scorecard.